leongraham/Bidomian/README.md

 #####Membrane capacitance and surface-to-volume ratio#####

-Cm=1.0
+Cm=1.0 uF/cm^2

-beta=2000
+beta=2000 cm^-1

 #####Time-step size#####

-For FitzHugh-Nagumo membrane, typically dt=0.01
+For FitzHugh-Nagumo membrane, typically dt=0.01 ms

-For Beeler-Reuter membrane model, dt=0.001 for stability.
+For Beeler-Reuter membrane model, dt=0.001 ms for stability.

 #####Fibre angle#####

-This can be set with the parameter theta.
+This can be set with the parameter theta (degrees).